mothenjoyer69/bc250-documentation/hardware.md

 Note that pins `TEST18`, `TEST19`, `DBRDY0` are left floating on this PCB.

 # Auxiliary Chip ID

-We all know that we've got a cut-down PS5 APU and a pile of GDDR6, What else is on the board?

 ![Top of the BC-250 board, with chips numbered](images/annotated-chip-id.jpg)